tedirghazali/alga-css/README.md

 # Alga CSS
 Alga CSS is a scope-first CSS toolkit for quickly mix or compose the CSS references and share the CSS properties between components

-What I mean by scope-first is, this Alga CSS is specially made for frameworks or libraries that support scoped-css like `Vue` or (`Svelte` or `Astro` coming soon).
+What I mean by scope-first is, this Alga CSS is specially made for frameworks or libraries that support scoped-css like `Vue`, `Svelte` or `Astro`.
 Also, my goal in building this is to support all the UI libraries that I have now like `vidie` or `sastra`.

 All the main features:
 1. Created for scoped CSS